nabeel-oz/qlik-py-tools/docs/scikit-learn.md

 Machine learning problems can be broken down into general steps.
 In this SSE each step is carried out with the help of functions that provide a bridge between Qlik and the scikit-learn API.
 These functions are explained in the sections below.

 At a high-level the steps are:
-1. Prepare the training and testing dataset in Qlik
+1. Prepare the features in Qlik
 2. Prepare feature definitions in Qlik
 3. Setup the model with relevant parameters
    - `PyTools.sklearn_Setup(model_name, estimator_args, scaler_args, execution_args)`
    - `PyTools.sklearn_Setup_Adv(model_name, estimator_args, scaler_args, metric_args, dim_reduction_args, execution_args)`
-4. Optionally, setup a parameter grid to automate optimization of hyperparameters
+4. Optionally, setup a parameter grid to automate the optimization of hyperparameters
    - `PyTools.sklearn_Param_Grid(model_name, estimator_args, grid_search_args)` _(Work in progress)_
 5. Set feature definitions for the model
    - `PyTools.sklearn_Set_Features(model_name, feature_name, variable_type, data_type, feature_strategy, hash_length)`